-After roasting, Arabica & Robusta beans look quite similar at first glance.
-But in fact, they are completely different in taste, growing conditions, price… These factors are partly influenced by availability from genetic characteristics, origin plus long farming history.
+After roasting, Arabica & Robusta beans look pretty similar at first glance.
+But in fact, they are entirely different in taste, growing conditions, price… These factors are partly influenced by availability from genetic characteristics, origin, plus long farming history.
 On the other hand, the quality model of the coffee industry has generally widened the gap between Arabica and Robusta much more.

 Origin of Arabica and Robusta

-Long after Arabica coffee was widely cultivated, it was not until the 1800s that Robusta was found in West Africa, as a native plant of the rainforests around Lake Victoria in Uganda.
+Long after Arabica coffee was widely cultivated, it was not until the 1800s that Robusta was found in West Africa as a native plant of the rainforests around Lake Victoria in Uganda.
 Today, both coffee varieties are available almost worldwide.
 But most of the world’s Robusta is found in Central and West Africa, parts of Southeast Asia, especially India, Indonesia, and Vietnam.
-While Arabica accounts for about 70% of the global cultivated area & is distributed mainly in East Africa, Central, and South America.
+At the same time, Arabica accounts for about 70% of the global cultivated area & is distributed mainly in East Africa, Central, and South America.

 Historically, however, Arabica was the starting variety for global coffee farming.
 Since the 9th century, wild Arabica bushes have been found in the rain forests of Ethiopia.
-By the 15th and 16th centuries, Arabica seeds quickly crossed the Red Sea to neighboring Arab countries before following Dutch voyages around the world in just a few centuries.
-See also History of coffee.
+By the 15th and 16th centuries, Arabica seeds quickly crossed the Red Sea to neighboring Arab countries before following Dutch voyages worldwide in just a few centuries.
+See also the history of coffee.

 Ecology Arabica & Robusta